miahro/FSOBloglistFront/README.md

 ## Used backend:
 [FSBloglist](https://github.com/miahro/FSOBloglist)

--Ex 5.9 solved in backend
+- Ex 5.8 solved in backend
+- Backend also updated for Ex 5.9